 - Bachelor's degree (not necessarily in areas of speech-language pathology and audiology)

 - Minimum 3.000 undergraduate GPA on a 4.000 point scale (minimum 3.500 GPA is recommended)

 - Official transcript(s)

-- GRE scores (recommended score of 50th percentile of higher)
+- GRE scores (score of 50th percentile is recommended)

 - Goal statement